 Here is a short summary of the top 3 keys amongst many:

 Present a Story

 Every successful development has a story wrapped around why that dream is going to be fulfilled for the purchasers.
-One of the developments that has really stood out recently as a marketing success story is the St Joseph Terrace Homes & Warehouses.
+One of the developments that have really stood out recently as a marketing success story is the St Joseph Terrace Homes & Warehouses.

 The developer behind this project, Domain Hill Property Group has cleverly used the origins of the building into a compelling story about the project.
 This allowed the purchasers to emotionally connect with the project and feel a sense of belonging and pride of living and owning a piece of Melbourne history.

 Furthermore rather than labelling the project as townhouses or units – these two-storey dwellings were defined as Terrace Homes – which is a much more luxurious sounding term rather than any others.

 So when the entire marketing was ultimately put together and delivered – the project marketing team had a very successful presales campaign nearly selling the development out within the space of 3 months during a reasonably difficult time in the property market when most other developers were complaining about the lack of interest in their projects.

 In a recent project in Adelaide, we were asked to put together some visuals for a luxury boutique project on the main road.
 The keys to effectively showcasing this development were going to be about overcoming potential questions in the purchasers’ minds.

 So to overcome noise and security, an aerial image of how the development interacts with the locale was created which showed a high fence and an urban forest behind it.
 To explain the contemporary architecture – a range of key feature visuals were also produced of the entryway, private open space and the living areas.
 Thus every 3D image had a purpose and reason why it was there.